 Instructors and Group Size

-Maximum guide to guest ratio is 1:1.
+The maximum guide-to-guest ratio is 1:1.
 The guides are enthusiastic and extremely talented, they hold guide certification from the Association of Canadian Mountain Guides and we are licensed to operate in the area by B.C.
 Parks.
-Maximum group size is 2.
+The maximum group size is 2.

 The Bugaboos are a sub-group of the Purcell Mountains known for their distinctive granite spires.
 They are located west of the Columbia Valley and we reach them by driving west from Canmore to Radium Hot Springs then by driving along an improved logging road another 50km or so.
 Once at the end of the road we hike 3 to 4 hours to reach the Conrad Kain Hut which is located just below the Spires.
 This area is also famous for heliskiing in winter.